 A formal complaint is written.
 The Complainant must sign and verify the complaint.

-An Equal Opportunity Investigator will be assigned the complaint to conduct an investigation.
-The investigation is objective and will provide both sides an equal opportunity to offer information to support their positions.
+An Equal Opportunity Investigator will be assigned the complaint to conduct an objective and impartial investigation.
+A copy of the complaint is given to the entity that is alleged to have committed the discriminatory act.
+Both sides are given the opportunity to provide information to support their positions.

-The Complaint Adjudication Committee of the Equal Opportunity Advisory Board makes a finding of "reasonable cause" or "no reasonable cause" to believe discrimination has occurred.
-The Notice of Finding is then sent to the Claimant and the Respondent.
+The Investigation Panel of the Equal Opportunity Advisory Board reviews the Investigation and makes a finding of "reasonable cause" or "no reasonable cause" to believe discrimination has occurred. the Notice of Finding is sent to both sides.

 Finding of Discrimination

-If “reasonable cause” to believe discrimination has occurred is found, the Office of Equal Opportunity will take affirmative steps to eliminate any discriminatory practice.
+If “reasonable cause” to believe discrimination has occurred is found, the Office of Equal Opportunity will take affirmative steps to assist in the elimination of any discriminatory practice.